 St. John's College of Liberal Arts and SciencesQueens Campus, Manhattan Campus

-St. John’s University’s master’s degree program in museum administration provides opportunities for research and professional training in the history and preservation of cultural artifacts.
-The program encompasses curatorial practice, collections and exhibitions management, museum education, and application of museum-specific communication techniques and technology platforms.
-Students combine academic study with exposure to New York City museum collections and engagement with experts in the field.
+St. John’s University’s master’s degree program in Museum Administration provides opportunities for research and professional training in the history and preservation of cultural artifacts.
+The program encompasses curatorial practice, collections and exhibitions management, museum education, the business of museums, and the application of museum-specific communication techniques and technology platforms.
+It also features special topics seminars that address timely issues in the field.
+You combine academic study with exposure to New York City collections and engagement with museum experts.
 The program welcomes students from diverse academic and professional backgrounds.
-Students create personalized study plans and chart career paths for a wide range of museum specializations.
+You create a personalized plan of study and chart your career path through a wide range of museum specializations.